 PURPOSE OF THIS NOTICE

 Title V of the Gramm-Leach-Bliley Act (GLBA) generally prohibits any financial institution, directly or through its affiliates, from sharing nonpublic personal information about you with a non-affiliated third party unless the institution provides you with a notice of its privacy policies and practices, such as the type of information that it collects about you and the categories of persons or entities to whom it may be disclosed.
-In compliance with the GLBA, we are providing you with this document, which notifies you of the privacy policies and practices of the Glatfelter Insurance Group and its affiliated companies (hereafter referred to as "Glatfelter Insurance Group" or "GIG").
-For a complete list of Glatfelter Insurance Group affiliated companies, please see the section titled, "Glatfelter Insurance Group Family of Companies."
+In compliance with the GLBA, we are providing you with this document, which notifies you of the privacy policies and practices of GIG and its affiliated companies.
+For a complete list of GIG affiliated companies, please see the section below titled, "Glatfelter Insurance Group Family of Companies."

 Our "affiliates" are companies with which we share common ownership and which offer property and casualty, life and health and certain benefit products.